 I know what you’re wondering.
 It’s a question I’ve asked at least a hundred times.
 Does it get easier?
 It might not.
 Instead, you get stronger.
 You learn to recognize greatness where other people miss it.
 You figure out that most people learn to love in spite of things, but you teach yourself to love in anticipation of things.
 Usually, unconventional things.
 Few people are capable of this unless they’ve traveled our path.

 If you’re like me, you’ll find that your flame burns hotter than most everyone else.
 Your mama/papa bear roar creeps out prematurely every now and then.
 This is because your emotions run unfiltered.
 You’ve learned to love deeper.
 You’ve learned to fight harder.
 You know what matters most.
 Because of this rocky path, your passion has become instinctive.
 It’s not a bad thing.

 It’s OK to struggle.
 It’s OK to be afraid.
 It’s OK to get things wrong.
 It’s entirely OK to be unsure of what you’re doing most of the time.
 I remind myself of this every day.
 It’s also what I tell Nicholas.
 Although, I’m pretty sure he figured this out long before I did.

 This journey is all about learning to master the struggles of life.
 It’s about teaching ourselves to convert frustrations into passions.
 It’s about figuring out how to struggle with our dignity in tact, so that we can teach our kids to do the same.
 On this path, we struggle with purpose.
 And the best part is that every beautiful diamond we find along the way is ours to treasure.

-Follow this journey on Nicholas Logic.
+Follow this journey on Mama Bear Thoughts.